moyano83/Kafka-definitive-guide/README.md

     * retries:  How many times the producer will retry sending the message before giving up and notifying the client of an issue
     * retry.backoff.ms: milliseconds to wait after a failed attempt of message send (defaults 100ms)
     * batch.size: Messages to the same partition are batched together, this parameter controls the amount of bytes used for each batch
-    * linger.ms: Controls the amount of time to wait for additional messages before send‐ ing the current batch (a batch is send either when the buffer is full, or when the linger period is reached).
+    * linger.ms: Controls the amount of time to wait for additional messages before sending the current batch (a batch is send either when the buffer is full, or when the linger period is reached).
 By default, the producer will send messages as soon as there is a sender thread available to send them, even if there’s just one message in the batch.
     * client.id: Producer identifier, can be any string
     * max.in.flight.requests.per.connection: Controls how many messages the producer will send to the server without receiving responses
     * timeout.ms, request.timeout.ms, and metadata.fetch.timeout.ms: control how long the producer will wait for a reply from the server when sending data (request.timeout.ms) and when requesting metadata (metadata.fetch.timeout.ms) or the time the broker will wait for in-sync replicas to acknowledge the message in order to meet the acks configuration (timeout.ms).
     * max.block.ms: How long the producer will block when calling send() and when explicitly requesting metadata via partitionsFor()
     * max.request.size: Size of a produce request sent by the producer.
 It caps both the size of the largest message that can be sent and the number of messages that the producer can send in one request.
-    * receive.buffer.bytes and send.bu er.bytes: Sizes of the TCP send and receive buffers used by the sockets when writing and reading data (-1 for using the OS defaults)
+    * receive.buffer.bytes and send.buffer.bytes: Sizes of the TCP send and receive buffers used by the sockets when writing and reading data (-1 for using the OS defaults)

 ### Serializers
 #### Custom Serializers